Cowboys visit Vikings for sixth straight win

 With Brady still in full swing at 44, the Tampa Bay Buccaneers visit New Orleans armed with a powerful attack and riding a wave of 14 wins in their last 15 games., including the Super Bowl.
 That might be too much for some Saints who continue to search for their identity in the post-Brees era.

-The Saints defense have not allowed more than 27 points in any game this season and have left the opposition 13 or less three times., including Aaron Rodgers and the Packers on the first Sunday of the season.
+The Saints defense has not allowed more than 27 points in any game this season and they have left the opposition 13 or fewer three times., including Aaron Rodgers and the Packers on the first Sunday of the season.
 But it is not the same to face Daniel Jones, Mac Jones, Taylor Heinecke or Geno Smith than to run into the current champions.

 Tampa Bay averages 33.7 points per game and Brady leads the entire NFL in passing yards (2,275) and touchdown passes (21).
 And with a game of four touchdown passes on Sunday, he would seize another pair of records that he currently shares with Brees, the most games with three (97) and four (37) touchdown passes in league history.